 - Moxibustion, heating the acupuncture points with a stick of mugwort incense, can be done at home inexpensively.
 Best results from 20 minutes a day during the 34 and 35th week.

-- Chiropractic, neck and pelvis, including SI, Symphysis Pubis, Webster and other areas as individually needed.
+- Chiropractic adjustments to align the neck and pelvis, including SI joints and Symphysis Pubis; Webster; Logan Basic; and other areas as individually needed.

-- Myofascial, buckled sacral release and diaphragmatic release
+- Myofascial, Standing Sacral Release (formerly known as buckled sacral release) and diaphragmatic release (Abdominal Release)

 - Homeopathy, Pulsatilla or other remedies can help with malposition.
 See a professional for best results.